 As a parent/guardian of a member of a Penn High School Activity, I have also read and understand the contents of this booklet.
-I approve of this Code of Conduct and Drug Testing Program.
+I approve of this Athletics & Activities Code and Drug Testing Program.
 I know what is expected of my son or daughter, and want him/her to maintain these standards.
-I understand that the Code of Conduct is in effect for the next calendar year.
+I understand that the Athletics & Activities Code in effect for the next calendar year.
+I understand that my child will enter the testing pool at the start of his or her participation in an activity at Penn and will remain in the testing pool through 12th grade graduation.
+A parent or guardian may request, in writing to the Athletic Director, to have their child's name removed from the testing pool at the end of the school year if they are no longer participating in school activities.